Python bindings

 read_sequence_binary(...)andSequence.write_binary_file(...)

-Text and binary sequence helpers preserve explicit final, trigger, replay, retrigger, and pseudo-random records exactly.
+Text and binary sequence helpers preserve terminal explicit final, trigger, replay, retrigger, and pseudo-random records exactly.
 VCD export is narrower: Sequence.write_VCD_file(...) only accepts deterministic regular sequences and rejects trigger/final/control-flow elements.
 The underlying C++ VCD export default uses $timescale 10ns, matching the VCD import default of a 10 ns PulsePins output period.

 Supported build modes